-This list compiles some of the information you may need when applying for a private school loan.
-Note that the application will vary by lender so you may not need everything on this list:
+This list details some of the information you may need when applying for a private school loan.
+Note that applications will vary by lender so you may not need everything here:

 • The applicant’s name, address, phone number and email address